Faith Brook: Film

-Brook's screen debut came via a bit part in Suspicion (1941).
-Her first credited film appearance was The Jungle Book in 1942.
+Brook's screen debut came via a small role in Suspicion (1941).
+Her first credited film appearance was The Jungle Book (1942).
 The Encyclopedia of British Film described her as being cast "almost invariably in well-bred roles ..."

 Stage

 In September 1941, Brook debuted on stage in Lottie Dundass in Santa Barbara.

 During World War II, Brook served in Britain's Auxiliary Territorial Service.
 Following that, she acted in the Bristol Old Vic.
 Later, in London, she joined the company of The Old Vic.

-She also appeared on stage in The Colour of Poppies and in Uncle Vanya in 2008.
+She also appeared on the London stage in The Colour of Poppies and Uncle Vanya in 2008.

-Her Broadway credits include The Cocktail Party (1949), You Never Can Tell (1947), and Letters to Lucerne (1941).
+She performed on Broadway, in Letters to Lucerne (1941), You Never Can Tell (1947) and The Cocktail Party (1949).

 Television

 Brook portrayed Julia Naughton in the American television series Claudia (1952).
-In Britain, she appeared on War and Peace (1972) on the BBC and The Irish RM on Channel 4, among other programmes.
+In Britain, she appeared in War and Peace (1972) on the BBC and The Irish RM on Channel 4, among other programmes.